 Who should fill out a T1?

-Every Canadian has to file a T1 every year.
+Anyone who will owe taxes should complete a T1.
 Business owners, such as sole proprietors and partnerships, are also required to complete the T1 business form.
-However, if you are a corporation, you should complete the T2, which is provided for corporate income.
+However, if you are a corporation, you should complete the T2 which is provided for corporate income.

 There are various places to get a copy of the CRA T1 form.
 The easiest way to get your T1 is online.

-You can also conveniently complete your T1 tax returns through tax preparers.
+A tax preparer can also access your tax information, with your permission, through your online CRA account.
+You can also import your current tax information, including a T1, from the CRA using online tax-filing software with an auto-filling return feature.
 These tax forms are named after the calendar years they are required for, so you should use the 2024 T1 form to report personal income for the 2024 tax year.

 T1 breakdown

 The T1 general income tax isn't as elaborate as others.
-It also uses entries from other taxpayer forms and has five main parts to fill out.
+It also uses entries from other taxpayer forms and has five main parts to fill.
 These include:

 Section | Meaning |